Revised on May 28, 2014

 As you can see, I have my Asia and even Art History experience which I use to differentiate myself even though they aren’t directly related to industry (technology) or position (sales).
 However, I utilize my experience to showcase my branding adjectives: “passionate” and “taking initiative”.
 I believe that everyone has some experience that can help both differentiate you as well as back up your career objective.
 It is in deciding which adjectives describe your brand and then backing them up with specific studies or activities that will lend to a more powerful profile summary.

-I believe that the summary and profile are the most important things you can add to your profile.
+I believe that the Professional Headline and Summary are the most important things you can add to your profile.
 For work experience, IF you did a part-time (or full-time) job that adds as evidence to want you want to do AND you can get a LinkedIn Recommendation for what you did, go ahead and put it down.
 Fill it up with keywords that not only show off what you did but also provide evidence of what you are capable of that aligns with your objective.
 Hopefully your former boss or supervisor is already on LinkedIn and can write the recommendation for you.
 If they aren’t have a talk with them and forward them to my blog where I mention the value that any professional has when they join LinkedIn and participate.
 Ask your professors for a recommendation and get them to sign up for LinkedIn as well.
 Become the magnet that brings everyone into the LinkedIn world, as everyone will benefit!
 You may then become the “go-to” person in your college for LinkedIn, which may further add to your brand!
+Even if you’ve only worked part-time at Dominos Pizza for a few months, put it in your profile: You never know when someone is looking for talent that has experience in the restaurant industry, right?

 Note that when asking for a recommendation, mention your branding and make sure that those things you want showcased are.
 Having a LinkedIn recommendation will further differentiate you from the rest of the crowd who don’t have recommendations.
 It also makes you more “real” of a person in this world of increasing fake profiles.

-Everything else in LinkedIn, like asking and answering questions on LinkedIn Answers, joining LinkedIn Groups, adding applications, et. al. can be utilized as much by you as by any professional, so feel free to read the rest of this blog for more information on these.
-But getting your brand and initial profile together, although it will require some time, will put you ahead of the game in terms of using Social Media to forward your career objective.
+There are many other things you can do on LinkedIn, like joining LinkedIn Groups, utilizing their publishing platforms, etc. But getting your brand and initial profile together, although it will require some time, will put you ahead of the game in terms of using Social Media to forward your career objective.

 Best of luck to all of you in college: you are our world’s bright hope for the future!
 And please keep coming back to my blog as I will try to offer you all advice for your future!